Dry Running Designs

 How to Perform a Dry Run

-In Kanvas, there are two ways to trigger a Dry Run—via the Actions dropdown or the arrow-shaped dropdown in design mode.
-Both options perform exactly the same operation:
+In Kanvas, you can trigger a Dry Run from either the Actions dropdown or the arrow-shaped dropdown in design mode.
+Both entry points launch a modal window where you perform the same operation:

-- They use the same backend mechanism and validation pipeline.
+- The simulation uses the same backend mechanism and validation pipeline.

-- The results of the simulation are identical regardless of the entry point.
+- The results are identical regardless of which entry point you use.

 To Start a Dry Run